Skip to navigation Skip to content

 Consequential reviews identified during completion of the Portability Script will display on the customers Activity List (AL) screen as a Registered (REG) Reassessment (REA) activity.

-Only the following consequential reviews require action:
+Only the following consequential reviews need action:

 • Agreement Payment check